 to participate actively in these studies by submitting contributions to ITU-R.

 Reasons: Demand for access to IMT spectrum is robust and accelerating.
 Contiguous spectrum bandwidths other than those currently available are necessary to address traffic growth in mobile networks.
-Spectrum in the [TBD] range[s] could facilitate the IMT-2030 capacity-demanding use cases for both wider coverage and higher capacity.
+Spectrum in the candidate frequency bands could facilitate the IMT-2030 capacity-demanding use cases for both wider coverage and higher capacity.

 ANNEX